 - Vegan Cheese Shreds or Liquid Vegan Mozzarella: For that delicious, melty cheese topping.

-- Soak the Cashews: While the oven is heating up, bring 2-3 cups of water to a boil.
-Add the raw cashews to the water and let them soak for at least 10 minutes to soften.
+While the oven preheats, bring 2 cups of water to a boil.
+Add the raw cashews and let them soak for at least 10 minutes to soften.
+Alternatively, you can heat 2 cups of water in the microwave until boiling, then carefully pour it over the cashews to soak.

-- Prepare the Tofu Ricotta: While the cashews are soaking, press the tofu to remove any excess water.
-Once the cashews are softened, combine the tofu, drained cashews, nutritional yeast, and Italian seasoning in a food processor.
+While the cashews are soaking, press your block of tofu to remove any excess water.
+Once the cashews are softened, combine the tofu, drained cashews, nutritional yeast, lemon juice, and Italian seasoning in a food processor.
 Pulse or blend until smooth and creamy, resembling the texture of traditional ricotta cheese.

-- Assemble the Baked Ziti: In a prepared 9×13 inch baking pan, lightly grease with cooking spray or oil.
+In a prepared 9×13 inch baking pan, lightly grease with cooking spray or oil.
 Start by layering the pasta in the pan, followed by a layer of the vegan ricotta cheese.
 Add another layer of pasta, then top with the vegan meat mixture and marinara sauce.
+Then give the pasta mixture a stir.
 Finally, top with your choice of vegan cheese shreds(mozzarella-style) or liquid vegan mozzarella.

 - Cool the Dish First: After baking, let the ziti cool down to room temperature before storing to prevent moisture buildup.